tieeeeen1994/tModLoader-LimitedResourcesRecipes/README.md

 The recipes provided here are only for functional accessories and weapons; none for vanity sets.
 Do note that these recipes will cost you a lot of effort to regain said items, so it is still better to find them normally in the vanilla experience.
 This mod is strictly not a mod to make grinding easier.

-One such recipe is Desert Tiger Staff.
+One such recipe is Terragrim.
 If a player dies with this in their inventory, it will be lost forever (at least in Singleplayer, or if True Hardcore for Multiplayer is installed).
-This mod will allow you to craft it again, but it needs 3 Dessert keys.
+This mod will allow you to craft it again, but it needs a lot of resources.

 Have fun with a Game-Over-less Hardcore playthrough!